-The Massachusetts Fair Employment Practices Act prohibits discrimination in employment because of national origin or ancestry (MA Gen. Laws Ch.
+The Massachusetts Fair Employment Practices Act (FEPA) prohibits discrimination in employment because of national origin or ancestry (MA Gen. Laws Ch.
 151B Sec.
 1et seq.).
-The Act covers all public employers and private employers with six or more employees.
-Under the Act, it is unlawful for an employer to:
+The FEPA covers all public employers and private employers with six or more employees.
+Under the FEPA, it is unlawful for an employer to:

-• Refuse to hire or employ or to bar or discharge an individual from employment on the basis of national origin.
+• Refuse to hire or employ or to bar or discharge an individual from employment based on national origin or ancestry.

-• Discriminate against an individual in compensation or in terms, conditions, or privileges of employment, unless based upon a bona fide occupational qualification (BFOQ).
+• Discriminate against an individual in compensation or in terms, conditions, or privileges of employment based on national origin or ancestry, unless based upon a bona fide occupational qualification (BFOQ).

-• Print or circulate any statement, advertisement, or publication or to use any form of application for employment or to make any inquiry or record in connection with employment that expresses any limitation, specification, or discrimination as to national origin, unless based on a BFOQ.
+• Print or circulate any statement, advertisement, or publication or to use any form of application for employment or to make any inquiry or record in connection with employment that expresses any limitation, specification, or discrimination as to national origin or ancestry, unless based on a BFOQ.

-• Discharge, expel, or otherwise discriminate against any person because they have opposed any practices forbidden under the Act or because they have filed a complaint, testified, or assisted in any proceeding under the Act.
+• Discharge, expel, or otherwise discriminate against any person because they have opposed any practices forbidden under the FEPA or because they have filed a complaint, testified, or assisted in any proceeding under the FEPA.

-• Coerce, intimidate, threaten, or interfere with another person in the exercise of any right protected by the Act, or to do the same to any other person for having aided or encouraged a person to exercise his or her rights under the Act.
+• Coerce, intimidate, threaten, or interfere with another person in the exercise of any right protected by the FEPA, or to do the same to any other person for having aided or encouraged a person to exercise his or her rights under the FEPA.

-• For any person, whether an employer or an employee, to aid, abet, incite, compel, or coerce any of the acts forbidden under the Act or to attempt to do so.
+• For any person, whether an employer or an employee, to aid, abet, incite, compel, or coerce any of the acts forbidden under the FEPA or to attempt to do so.